ojm51/Project/README.md

 </p>

 # What's SafeRoad?
-SafeRoad is an application that detects user abnormal behavior using sensors on the smartphone.
+SafeRoad is an application that detects user's abnormal behavior using sensors on the smartphone.

 # Functions of SafeRoad
-#### :warning: Detect abnormal behavior
+#### ⚠️ Detect abnormal behavior
   - By using the gyro sensor and acceleration sensor of the smartphone.

-#### :telephone_receiver: Easy report without specific movement
+#### 👮 Easy report without specific movement
-  - By continuously analyzing the user's behavior in the background, the app automatically reports when abnormal behavior is detected.
+  - By continuously analyzing the user's behavior in the background.
+  - The app automatically reports when abnormal behavior is detected.

-#### 🚧 Mark the skid row and a nearby police station
+#### 📍 Mark the nearby police station
-  - By using Google Map API to mark nearby police stations and using public data to display crime-prone areas.
+  - By using Google Map API to mark nearby police stations.

+ ***

+ **For more information please check our Wiki page!**